 After two weeks, run down your checklist again.
 Did you notice improvements?
 If so, why go back?
 If not, maybe you’re fine eating plants if you want them.

-The specifics of eating like this can be a little tricky, and often individual adjustments need to be made with calories, macronutrient ratios, pre-existing deficiencies or imbalances elucidated by lab testing, optimizing GKI (glucose-ketone index), etc. If you want some help getting started, I’m running a pre-Thanksgiving special right now, just use discount code TKSGV15 on any of the coaching packages.
+The specifics of eating like this can be a little tricky, and often individual adjustments need to be made with calories, macronutrient ratios, pre-existing deficiencies or imbalances elucidated by lab testing, optimizing GKI (glucose-ketone index), etc. If you want some help getting started, shoot me a message on the contact page and we can set up a free 15-minute call to see if it would be a good fit.
+Or if you're ready to go, go to the "Coaching" page and sign up.
 You’ll get me on the phone once a week to go through everything and make individualized adjustments to make sure you’re on the right track.

 Feel free to leave your questions or thoughts in the comment section.